Arkeno-Org/Arkeno-org/CONTRIBUTE.md

-If your copying this then you must hhave this file and the GPL3.0 Stated.
+If your copying this then you must have this file and the GPL3.0 Stated.
 If you don't have that stated in your copying here is what you need to add.

 "I am taking this code from the Open-Source Organization - Arkeno.
 Website - https://sites.google.com/view/Arkeno-org/"